-Plan del Pino is home to approximately 25,000 residents.
+Plan del Piño is home to approximately 35,000 residents.
 The typical house is constructed of brick or mud floors with walls and roofs made from scrap pieces of metal.
 The community has water and electricity, but not all families have the means to afford them.

-Pastor Carlos Abrego has pastored TBB for almost 10 years.
+Pastor Carlos Abrego has pastored TBB for almost 15 years.
 He comes with a background in international business before he was called to pastor the church full-time.
-He is married to Jacqueline Abrego who works as the Christian Commitment Manager for World Vision – El Salvador.
-They have two preteen boys: Carlos and Josue.
+He is married to Jacqueline Abrego and they have two boys, Carlos and Josúe.
 The Abrego family ministers together through teaching and leading in worship at the church.

-Pastor Carlos has developed a strong leadership team that has enabled the church to begin to make a difference in their community.
+Pastor Carlos has developed a strong leadership team that has enabled the church to begin making a difference in their community.
 TBB is widely respected by community leaders and more importantly by gang members.
-They average more than 600 children and teenagers in attendance and more than 1,000 adults each weekend.
+Each weekend, they average more than 750 children and teenagers in attendance and more than 1,000 adults.

 Prayer is the most important thing we can do for TBB.
-The members of the church live in a community where many of us would give up and move to a new city.
-However, these dedicated families have a made a commitment to their community.
-Instead they have decided to work hard at sharing the Gospel with their neighbors and minister to their physical needs.
+The partners of the church live in a community where many of us would give up and move to a new city.
+However, these dedicated families have made a commitment to their community.
+They have decided to work hard at sharing the Gospel with their neighbors and minister to their physical needs.

 To become a PEN pal:

-If you have any questions regarding this ministry or if you or your Small Group would like to make a bigger impact in their community, please contact Tammy Birchfield at firstname.lastname@example.org.
+If you have questions regarding this ministry, or if you or your Group would like to make a bigger impact, please contact Tammy Birchfield at [email protected].

 I have been sending money through the Pen Pal program for a few years.
 And that’s it.
 I received my letter once or twice a year, I knew it was going to a young man and his name was Daniel.
 I always meant to write back, but never did.